shashankupadhayay74/Smart-Kitchen-Monitoring-System/README.md

-Smart Kitchen Monitoring System using CNN
+Smart Kitchen Monitoring System using CNN:

 Overview:
 This project implements a Convolutional Neural Network (CNN) to classify food into three freshness categories: Fresh, Warning (Near Expiry), and Spoiled.
 The project uses a synthetically generated dataset along with simulated IoT sensor data to demonstrate how AI can support food quality monitoring and reduce food waste in restaurant kitchens.